 Chairman of Organización Cultiba, Grupo Azucarero Mèxico (Sugar Mills) and of GEPP.
 He is also a board member of Caterpillar Inc., Santander Mexico and a member of the International Advisory Council of Bombardier and Rabobank.
 He has served as CEO of COECE, Mexico`s Trade Coalition for NAFTA and Free Trade agreements since 1992.
 He was also President of Industrial Minera Mexico (Mexico’s largest mining company).
 He graduated from the Escuela Libre de Derecho in Mexico City.

 Former Grand Chancellor of the Legion of Honor and Chancellor of the National Order of Merit.
 He was admitted to the second section of warrant officiers (officiers généraux) on February 28, 2010.
-He became personal chief of staff of the President of the Republic in 2002.
-He was promoted to Army General on October 3, 2003, and then appointed Chief of the Defense Staff of the French Army on October 4, 2006.
+He became Chief of the Military Staff of the President of the Republic in 2002.
+He was promoted to Army General on October 3, 2003, and then appointed Chief of the Defence Staff of the French Army on October 4, 2006.
 Promoted to Brigadier General in 1997, he was appointed Assistant General to the 11th Airborne Division and joined the SFOR (Stabilization Force) as Head of the “Plans and Policy” Office in the former Yugoslavia.
 He was admitted to the Ecole Spéciale Militaire de Saint-Cyr in September 1967.
 He then chose to serve in the infantry and joined the Ecole d’application de l’infanterie (Infantry School) in Montpellier.